MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-general-journals.md

 ## <a name="use-journal-templates-and-batches"></a>Use Journal Templates and Batches

 There are several general journal templates.
-Each journal template is represented by a dedicated page with particular functions and the fields that are required to support those functions, such as the **Payment Reconciliation Journal** page to process bank payments and the **Receipt Journal** page to pay your vendors or reimburse your employees.
+Each journal template is represented by a dedicated page with particular functions and the fields that are required to support those functions, such as the **Payment Reconciliation Journal** page to process bank payments and the **Payment Journal** page to pay your vendors or reimburse your employees.
 For more information, see [Make Payments](payables-make-payments.md) and [Reconcile Customer Payments with the Cash Receipt Journal or from Customer Ledger Entries](receivables-how-apply-sales-transactions-manually.md).

 For each journal template, you can set up your own personal journal as a journal batch.
-For example, you can define your own journal batch for the receipt journal that has your personal layout and settings.
+For example, you can define your own journal batch for the payment journal that has your personal layout and settings.
 The following tip is an example of how to personalise a journal.

 > [!TIP]
 > If you select the **Suggest Balancing Amount** check box on the line for your batch on the **General Journal Batches** page, then the **Amount** field on, for example, general journal lines for the same document number is automatically prefilled with the value that is required to balance the document.
 For more information, see [Letting [!INCLUDE[prod_short](includes/prod_short.md)] Suggest Values](ui-let-system-suggest-values.md).